Skip to content

 Why We Love It

-Full privatisation for 50 guests with everyone sleeping on-site, the lowest entry price in the collection at €3,000 starting.
+Full privatisation for 50 guests with everyone sleeping on-site, an approachable full-property buyout from €3,000.

 Max Guests